 Because options were limited, we couldn’t book an actual cabin.
 Instead, we took what we could get, which was a Heated Canvas Tent with three beds.
 There are about 400 of these elevated tents in Half Dome Village, which are a step up (literally) from regular tents with wood floorboards, shelves and even a little safe.

 Even though the heaters are not in operation from Mother’s Day through Labor Day, I highly recommend getting a heated tent just for the electrical outlet.
 We were told over and over again that we would not have an electrical outlet in our tent, but that is only true for non-heated tent cabins.

 I was surprised that there really wasn’t enough detailed information on what to expect at Half Dome Village, which is about a 45-minute drive from the entrance of the park.
-As much as we talked to the staff on the phone or researched online, we still had a lot questions before we arrived, especially about parking, phone charging and food options because my husband and I are vegan!
+As much as we talked to the staff on the phone and researched online, we still had a lot of questions before we arrived, especially about parking, phone charging and food options because my husband and I are vegan.

-If you are planning a visit to Yosemite and staying in a canvas tent cabin at Half Dome Village, read on for a first-hand account of what to pack and other helpful tips to make your trip as fun, safe and stress-free as possible.
+If you are planning a visit to Yosemite and staying in a canvas tent cabin at Curry Village, read on for a first-hand account of what to pack and other helpful tips to make your trip as fun, safe and stress-free as possible.

-Bring a pillow and extra blanket, but sleeping bag not necessary.
+Bring a pillow and an extra blanket, but a sleeping bag is not necessary.

 I was also pleasantly surprised that the blankets provided by Half Dome Village aren’t half bad.
 The material reminded me of a horse blanket — kind of fleece-like and sturdy.
 Still, if you worry about the cleanliness level of linens when traveling, pack your own blanket.